-Our Homes, Our Votes: A Guide to Nonpartisan Voter and Candidate Engagement for the Housing and Homelessness Field ur Homes, Our Votes is NLIHC's nonpartisan campaign to boost voter turnout among low-income renters and educate candidates about housing solutions.
-The campaign empowers the housing and homelessness fieldincluding housing advocates, social services organizations, tenant leaders, and affordable housing providers-to register, educate, and mobilize their communities to vote.
-To support housing and homelessness organizations that have limited experience with elections, the campaign provides an abundance of resources for getting started on nonpartisan voter and candidate engagement work.
+Our Homes, Our Votes: A Guide to Nonpartisan Voter and Candidate Engagement for the Housing and Homelessness Field ur Homes, Our Votes is NLIHC's nonpartisan campaign to boost voter turnout among low-income renters and elevate housing as an election issue.
+The campaign empowers the housing and homelessness field-including housing advocates, social services organizations, tenant leaders, and affordable housing providers-to register, educate, and mobilize their communities to vote.
+To support housing and homelessness organizations, the campaign provides an abundance of resources for launching nonpartisan voter and candidate engagement work.
 This guide provides an overview of key considerations for planning a nonpartisan voter and candidate engagement campaign.
-For a comprehensive set of resources, visit www.ourhomes-ourvotes.org/.
+For a comprehensive set of resources, visit www. ourhomes-ourvotes.org/.

-By Courtney Cooperman, Project Manager of Our Homes, Our Votes Initiative.
-NLIHC
+By Courtney Cooperman, Project Manager of Our Homes, Our Votes Campaign, NLIHC